 When we’re all caught up on our serving and cleaning duties there are tasks around the ranch that you will participate in with other crew members.
 For example, in the spring we prepare the gardens in and around the ranch and return occasionally to weed.

 All guest services positions start May 29th, 2014.
-We need three people to work through September 13th, 2014 and two to work through September 19th, 2014.
+We need three people to work through September 13th, 2014 (two of these positions remain available) and two to work through September 19th, 2014 (one of these positions remain available).
 The guest services staff typically work forty to fifty-five hours over six days.

 Our naturalist coordinates activities for both adults and kids - including hikes and nature walks, birding, hunting for wild flowers, orienteering, star-gazing with talks on the myths behind the constellations, evening presentations on local history, and other games and projects.